-- Cllr Michael Cheshire MBE – Leader of the Council, Corporate Strategy, Finance and Devolution
+- Cllr Michael Wilson – Leader of the Council

-- Cllr Tim Pike – Strategic Innovation, Infrastructure and Projects
+- Cllr Tim Pike - Deputy Leader and Cabinet Lead for Finance and Regeneration

-- Cllr Leah Turner – Communities and Housing
+- Cllr Leah Turner - Cabinet Lead for Planning, Communities and Housing

 The Cabinet will be advised and supported in its policy formulation role by Scrutiny and Policy Development Panels, with particular areas of responsibility and encompassing a broad range of opinion and expertise.
 In addition it is also advised by a number of committees.

 The Cabinet has to make decisions which are in line with the council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the council as a whole to decide.